xingteh/xingteh/README.md

 Hello,I'm Xinxin.

-I'm Chinese.Emm...I am not very good at English,most texts need Google Translate.So please see the Chinese version.It's rasier to read.
+I'm Chinese.Emm...I am not very good at English,most texts need Google Translate.So please see the Chinese version.It's easier to read.

 If you like my project,please click follow button,I'll very happy!